OpenCSGs/csghub-installer/docker/README.md

     >
     >     `ipconfig getifaddr $(route get default | grep interface | awk '{print $2}')`
     >
     > ***Note:** Rosetta runs slowly.
-A container running in rosetta mode will prompt `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
+A container running in Rosetta mode will prompt `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
 Just ignore it.*

     - Manually pull the image